ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-7-practice-mixed-code.rst

    :adaptive:
    :noindent:

-   The main method in the following class should print 1, then 22, and then 333.
+   The main method in the following class should print 1 (followed by a newline), then 22 (followed by a newline), and then 333 (followed by a newline).
 But, the blocks have been mixed up and include <b>an extra block</b> that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public class Test1
    {